Crow2525-pp/BikePath/README.md

 # BikePath

-This is a hobbie project that I'm using my DataCamp skills in python to ETL into a dataframe and perform analysis on.
+This is a hobbie project that I'm using my DataCamp skills in python to ETL a VicRoads bike dataset into a Pandas dataframe and perform analysis on.

 Future State:
 How cool would it be to see a map of melbourne and see a blink every time a bike went past a counter?